RFF Home > Centers > CMEW > Using Natural Infrastructure to Build Resilience to Climate Change

 - a prospective analysis of the role of strategically placed natural infrastructure in the county for mitigating increased flood risks from climate change.

-Preliminary findings from the benefit-cost analysis were presented at the American Geophysical Union Science Policy Conference in Washington, DC, in June 2013.
-An overview of the research project will be presented at the Ninth Symposium on Policy and Socio-Economic Research at the American Meteorological Society annual meetings in February 2014.
+An overview of the research project was presented at the Ninth Symposium on Policy and Socio-Economic Research at the American Meteorological Society annual meetings in February 2014.

 The Benefits of Coastal Protected Areas and Their Role in Climate Adaptation